Currently, a topic of intense research is long COVID.

 What is small-fiber polyneuropathy?

-Small-fiber polyneuropathy (SFN) refers to a condition where the axons – main branch of the nerve cell – of small nerves are damaged.1 These nerves include sensory nerves and autonomic nerves.
+Small-fiber polyneuropathy (SFN) refers to a condition where the axons – the main branch of the nerve cell – of small nerves are damaged.1 These nerves include sensory nerves and autonomic nerves.

 The autonomic nervous system is responsible for unconscious neural behaviors, such as digestion.